 Periodically re-evaluate your insurance needs after signing the contract with the third party.
 Changes in technology, delivery, or manufacturing locations may render your existing coverage insufficient.

-6. Plan for worst-case scenarios
+6. Plan for Worst-Case Scenarios

-Not all vendors will meet your standards, which makes business continuity, disaster recovery, and incident response planning vital.
-Plan for contingencies, including the removal of non-compliant vendors.
 Business continuity planning also reduces customer disruptions due to third-party failures, whether from misconfigurations or natural disasters affecting third-party data centers.

 The Third-Party Vendor Management Lifecycle